 Drone regulations in Ireland

-In this article, we have compiled for you the Irish rules for the use of drones.
+In this article, we have compiled the Irish rules for using drones for you.

-The EU Drone Regulation has been in force in Ireland since December 31, 2020.
-This has largely harmonized the rules for remote pilots.
-You only have to register as an operator in one European country and your EU drone license is also recognized across countries.
+Since December 31, 2020, the EU drone regulation has been in force in Ireland.
+As a result, the rules for remote pilots have largely been harmonized.
+This means you only need to register as an operator in one European country (in most cases, the country where you live), and your EU drone license will also be recognized across countries.

-Overview of the European rules that apply in Ireland
+Overview of the European rules with effectiveness in Ireland

 In Ireland, the regulations of the European Aviation Safety Agency (EASA) apply.
 The following is a summary of the key facts.
 For a complete overview, read our article on the new EU drone regulation.